In the article

 Now that Victoria and Abdul is a such a talked about film, thanks to the sparkling chemistry between Dame Judi Dench and India heartthrob Ali Fazal, it is time to ask the question- why the buzz?
 Is it because the film is amazing or is it also because India has participated in Global cinema?
 Maybe both, but certainly the latter is not the first time this is happening.
 And so today we are going to discuss 16 such films from world over in which India played an important character.
 These are the Hollywood movies based on India (atleast some part)

-List Of Best Hollywood Movies based on India
+List Of Best Indian Hollywood Movies based on Indian Culture and History

 This is one of the those very regular ones on Star Movies.
 A 32 yr old American must come to India and train those who have replaced his colleagues back home.
 What follows is culture shock inevitably a cross cultural love story.
 A timely romance tale that deals with the then hot topic.
 Breezy and well cast, this film is quite predictable for the most part, but in a good way.
 Sometimes you watch a movie because you want something to unfold exactly like you think it will.
 And this movie delivers.